 CPC educates and mobilizes our communities around social justice issues year-round.
-Specifically, we mobilize our base on legislative issues that impact low-income communities and people of color.
+Specifically, we build and mobilize our base on take on issues that impact low-income communities and people of color.

 Recognized nationally as a leader in connecting community organizing issues to civic engagement participation, CPC has also been a lead organization on several victories in Colorado through our get out the vote efforts.
 Our mission is to engage communities often overlooked by mainstream political campaigns.